-IRCTC’s 'Jyotirlinga Darshan Train' to start from Prayagraj Sangam Today; Check Package Details, Destinations
+IRCTC’s 'Jyotirlinga Darshan Train' To Start From Prayagraj Sangam Today; Check Package Details, Destinations

-New Delhi: The Indian Railway Catering and Tourism Corporation (IRCTC) will launch the “Jyotirlinga Darshan Yatra train” on Thursday, with an aim to boost pilgrimage to the four prominent ‘Jyotirlinga’ sites of the country.
-The Jyotirlinga shrines are devotional sites dedicated to Lord Shiva across the country; while there are many such sites considered sacred in India and Nepal, there are 12 prominent such shrines that devotees aim to visit.
-Out of these, the Jyotirlinga Darshan train will facilitate travel to four – Mahakaleshwar, Omkareshwar, Somnath, and Nageshwar Jyotirlinga.Also Read - UK Records Highest COVID Deaths in 7 Months, Doctors Call for Urgent Return of Restrictions
+New Delhi: With an aim to boost pilgrimage to the four prominent ‘Jyotirlinga’ sites of the country, the Indian Railway Catering and Tourism Corporation (IRCTC) will launch the “Jyotirlinga Darshan Yatra train” today.
+The Jyotirlinga shrines are devotional sites dedicated to Lord Shiva across the country.
+However, there are many such sites considered sacred in India and Nepal, there are 12 prominent such shrines that devotees aim to visit.
+Out of these, the Jyotirlinga Darshan train will facilitate travel to four – Mahakaleshwar, Omkareshwar, Somnath, and Nageshwar Jyotirlinga.Also Read - Railway Permanently Stops These 16 Trains Operating Between Jharkhand, Bihar and West Bengal

 The train is expected to start its operation from the Prayagraj Sangam station in Uttar Pradesh today, and through the course of a 10-day tour, take devotees on this journey through the popular pilgrimage sites.
-Also Read - India Set to Achieve 100 Crore COVID Jabs Landmark Today.
-Here's How Govt Plans to Celebrate Milestone
+Also Read - US Clears 'Mix And Match' Booster Shots For Pfizer, Moderna, J&J Covid Vaccines

-IRCTC Jyotirlinga Darshan Tour Package and cost: Also Read - T20 WC: Michael Vaughan Makes Sensational U-Turn, Calls Virat Kohli-Led Team India Favourites After Consecutive Wins
+IRCTC Jyotirlinga Darshan Tour Package and cost: Also Read - Unaware of Demonetisation, Visually Challenged Beggar Seeks Exchange of RS 65,000 Life Savings

 - Apart from taking devotees through all the four aforementioned Jyotirlingam sites, it will also facilitate a visit to the Statue of Unity and Udaipur along with it.